43PR/dotfiles/Windows .config/README.md

 Reload yasb.
 If it doesn't work, make sure the folder is in the correct location and that the username/path matches your Windows installation.

-Remove the ps1 file from scripts if you only use 1 workspace.
+Remove the ps1 file from "scripts" folder if you only use 1 workspace.
 It restarts the file explorer